Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Step 2: Installing Tailwind CSS

-Make sure that you have installed Tailwind CSS and its dependencies correctly.
+Make sure you have installed Tailwind CSS and its dependencies correctly.
 Run the following commands at the root of your project:

-Step 3: Configuring Tailwind CSS
+Step 3: Tailwind CSS Configuration

-to scan your HTML and JavaScript files:
+Configure Tailwind in your tailwind.config.js file to scan your HTML and JavaScript files:

-Step 4: PostCSS Setup
+Step 4: PostCSS Configuration

 This file configures PostCSS to use Tailwind CSS and Autoprefixer.
 If you don't have these dependencies installed, make sure to install them with the following command: